 - Enable High Availability: Enable this option to create an "HA gateway" that is composed of two gateway instances for redundancy.
 See Introduction to edge high availability for more information.

 Click the "Create" button to continue.

 On the confirmation screen, take note of the Registration Key.
-When you launch the gateway, you need this information.
+You will need this information to launch the gateway.
+If you need to send it to someone else, use the Share icon.
 This key is a security measure to prevent unauthorized people from joining your network.
 Keep it safe.
 If it is compromised then delete the gateway from your network immediately.